antscher/Interface_satellite_com_XBee/README.md

       - `GS = 0x01` (Ground Station)
     - You can now send any custom 4-byte uplink command via the web interface.
     - The interface now includes an "Unlink" button to disconnect from the serial port.
+    - **Refresh rate buttons** are available in the "Satellite Status" panel to quickly set the periodic sensor data transmission interval (15s, 30s, 45s, 60s, or Off).
+These buttons send the corresponding 4-byte command to the ESP32.
 - **sensors.py**: Background thread to parse and update latest sensor values.
 - **photo.py**: Receives and saves images from ESP32.